To sell to the government, you'll need to register with a variety of databases.

 Product Service Codes (PSC) and Federal Supply Codes (FSC) are alpha-numerical codes designed by the government to create descriptions for products and services.
 They are not specific to small businesses and do not describe business size.
 A-Z are for services and 10-99 are for products.
 You can look up PSC and FSC Codes online.

-Please call 615-253-6381 to speak with Veronica Clark, Procurement Consultant, or click HERE to contact your local PTAC Counselor.
+Please click HERE to contact your local PTAC Counselor.